 12 Thrilling Facts About Rear Window

-Alfred Hitchcock taught us all the dangers of spying on your neighbors with his 1954 thriller, Rear Window.
+Alfred Hitchcock taught us all the dangers of spying on your neighbors with Rear Window, the critically-acclaimed thriller that was released on September 1, 1954.
 The single-set movie concerns L.B.
 "Jeff" Jefferies, a photojournalist stuck in his apartment thanks to a broken leg.
 He accidentally witnesses what he thinks is a murder, but must prove to the police, his nurse Stella, and his girlfriend Lisa that he isn't just imagining things.

 Rear Window features performances from Hitchcock regulars Jimmy Stewart and Grace Kelly and couture costumes from fashion icon Edith Head.
 But before you settle in for 112 minutes of claustrophobia, here are a few facts about the movie’s gossip-laden production.